Parkland Shooting Survivor's Photo Used In Trump Re-Election Campaign Fundraising Email, Per CNN

 The message is not a new one.
 Time reports that Trump recently spoke about guns and school safety during a listening session with several Parkland shooting survivors and their families at a White House event.

-However, the email isn’t just about the shooting victims and survivors, or helping to make schools safer.
+However, the email isn’t just about the shooting victims and survivors or helping to make schools safer.
 Instead, CNN reports that the email ends with a link to President Trump’s campaign donation page.

 Twitter reacts